-Recent Committee hearing: Hearing with the Ugandan delegation to the at the 139th IPU Assembly (October 2018)
+Recent Committee hearing: Hearing with the Ugandan delegation at the 139th IPU Assembly (October 2018)

-- Communication from the authorities: Letter from the parliamentary authorities and the Attorney General (October 2018) - Communications from the complainant: September 2018 - Communication from the IPU: Letters to the executive, judicial and parliamentary authorities October 2018 - Communication from the IPU addressed to the complainant: October 2018 against candidates from the ruling party, the National Resistance Movement (NRM), and the largest opposition party, Forum for Democratic Change (FDC).
+- Communication from the authorities: Letter from the parliamentary authorities and the Attorney General (October 2018) - Communication from the complainant: September 2018 - Communication from the IPU: Letters to the executive, judicial and parliamentary authorities (September and October 2018) - Communication from the IPU addressed to the complainant: October 2018

+Mr. Kyagulanyi had travelled to Arua with the other parliamentarians to canvass support for Mr. Wadri, an independent candidate who was competing against candidates from the ruling party, the National Resistance Movement (NRM), and the largest opposition party, the Forum for Democratic Change (FDC).
 Mr. Kyagulanyi is a popular young parliamentarian and a well-known singer who enjoys wide popularity among young people.
 Through his songs and, since 2017 through his parliamentary work, he has been a vocal critic of President Museveni and his government.
-Given Mr. Kyagulanyi's successful backing of other independent candidates in recent by-elections, he has increasingly been regarded as a threat to the political establishment.
+Given Mr. Kyagulanyi's successful backing of other independent candidates in the recent by-elections, he has increasingly been regarded as a threat to the political establishment.
 Following his arrest, many people took to the streets throughout Uganda to demand his release.

 An ad hoc parliamentary committee was immediately set up by the Speaker of the Parliament of Uganda to investigate the incidents and to visit the parliamentarians in detention.
 It concluded that at least four of the five parliamentarians had sustained injuries as a result of the violence inflicted upon them by the security forces, that there was a lack of due process in the proceedings against the parliamentarians and that the security officials responsible acted with impunity.
 It also concluded that accountability for these transgressions should be established.
-The Speaker of Parliament wrote to the President on 27 August 2018 and expressed concern that "no effort has been made to arrest the security officers from the SFC, Military Police and Uganda Police Force who were involved in the violent actions against unarmed civilians.
+The Speaker of Parliament wrote to the President on 27 August 2018 and expressed concern that, "no effort has been made to arrest the security officers from the SFC, Military Police and Uganda Police Force who were involved in the violent actions against unarmed civilians.
 This conduct is in breach of the Prevention and Prohibition of the Torture Act 2012 (...).
 This is, therefore, to demand that the officers concerned be apprehended at the earliest opportunity and presented in court.
 Unless this is done, it will be very difficult to conduct government business in parliament.
 The Uganda Parliament will not condone or acquiesce in acts of torture (...)".

 President Museveni's response of 31 August 2018 advised that, "we await the outcome of the investigations (into the allegations of wrong doing if any) currently being carried out under the leadership of the Chief of Defence Forces and the Inspector General of Police and refrain from the use of the word "torture" until we establish the full facts of the events of that day.
 However, I am sure you are aware that security forces are entitled to use reasonable force while dealing with a suspect who is resisting arrest in the execution of their mandate to protect civilians under threat by rioters or terrorists or even threat to property".
-The President stated that he instructed the members of the Special Forces Command (SFC) to assist the police in dispersing the "menacing opposition groups" who "were clearly so intoxicated that they saw no problem in stoning the vehicle of the President of Uganda" and that "[u]nfortunately one Ugandan was killed in this hooliganism, a number were injured by bullets and many were injured by stones".
+The President stated that he had instructed the members of the Special Forces Command (SFC) to assist the police in dispersing the "menacing opposition groups" who "were clearly so intoxicated that they saw no problem in stoning the vehicle of the President of Uganda", and that "unfortunately one Ugandan was killed in this hooliganism, a number were injured by bullets and many were injured by stones".
 The President added, "I am most pleased with the actions of the security forces in dealing with the menace of rioters and minimizing the loss of life and property".